-- Measuring the length of the compensator/flash suppressor is done from the end of the rifling to the tip of the device. - 11.
+- 11. Magazines must not be clipped, taped or otherwise attached to any other magazine. - 12.
 Only one bipod, with a maximum extended length of 90 cm (35.5 inches) from the centerline of the barrel, is permitted per course of fire.
 Bipods may be removed during a course of fire and changed between courses of fire.